New Girl: Writing

 Each New Girl episode started out as a pitch page, went through stages of an outline and a final draft before being filmed and edited, a process which could take weeks.
-Each stage was approved by Meriwether and her co-showrunners, by the production company Chernin, the Fox studio and the Fox network.
-One group of writers worked on alternate punchlines ("alts"), while another group reworked a draft until they find the funniest and most emotionally resonant version.
-All characters are aimed to be tied into the story, and determining their motivation is the major goal so that people will laugh.
-Before taking the script to the table read with the whole cast on Tuesday, the main writers of an episode continued working on the draft over the weekend and the executive producers polish it.
+The writers were broken up to rework drafts until they found the funniest and most emotionally resonant version.
+All characters were aimed to be tied into the story, and determining their motivation was the major goal so that people would laugh.
 During the first season, Meriwether usually made a final pass at the draft alone because of her film and theater background.
-The actors' performance influences new story ideas; the actors may also hand in story ideas.
+The actors' performance influenced new story ideas with the actors also handing in story ideas.

 Filming and editing

-The main set, which was built for the pilot and is to represent a factory-turned-loft in downtown Los Angeles, got reused once the show was given a full season.
+The main set built for the pilot was to represent a factory-turned-loft in downtown Los Angeles.
+It was reused once the show was given a full season.
 The apartment building exterior is the Binford Building, located at 837 Traction Avenue in the city's Arts District, with interior shots done in a studio set.
-The exterior shots for the bar where Nick works is of The Griffin, located in Atwater Village.
+The exterior shots for the bar where Nick works is of The Griffin (now The High Low), located in Atwater Village.
 The interior shots of the bar are originally from a restaurant called The Prince in Koreatown, and were recreated in a studio set after the first season.

 As a single-camera comedy, New Girl is neither performed in front of a studio audience nor has a laugh track.
 Some scenes are cross-covered (i.e. are filmed with a shooting camera on each person at the same time), to allow for better improvisations.
 Handheld cameras are avoided for a more filmic look.

-The actors first receive the script in form of a table draft and film the episode the next Monday, by which time the story may have changed drastically.
-The script keeps evolving during shooting.
-The actors first perform scenes as written, then act out the alts or improvise, to later allow the producers and editors to choose the gags that ultimately work best.
-Morris estimated that 20 percent of each episode are improv.
-Episodes are generally shot over five days, which may increase to several weeks if weather conditions delay filming outdoor scenes.
-The scenes are put together in the editing room until they achieve the emotional and comedic tone the producers are looking for.
-The first cut of generally 27 minutes has to be cut down to the air version's 21 minutes and 35 seconds, which may air as little as a few days later.
-Only upon completion do the producers know what version ends up in the episode.
+The actors first perform scenes as written, then act out the alternatives or improvise, to later allow the producers and editors to choose the gags that ultimately work best.
+Morris estimated that 20 percent of each episode is improvised.